GSA/searchgov_style/.github/pull_request_template.md

 - [ ] Automated checks pass, if applicable.
 If checks do not pass, explain reason for failures:

+- [ ] You have [upgraded Rubocop](https://github.com/GSA/searchgov_style#upgrading-rubocop) to the highest version supported by
+  CodeClimate

 - [ ] You have merged the latest changes from `main` into your branch.

 - [ ] Your target branch is `main`, or you have specified the reason for an alternate branch here: